>

 Ronald McDonald House Charities, 15 people

-Join our first OLLI team to help the Ronald McDonald House team create a welcoming "home away from home" space for families with a loved one in a nearby hospital.
-We'll dive into spring-cleaning tasks ranging from active (scrubbing the kitchen & vacuuming) to more low-key tasks (dusting, cleaning toys & wiping off puzzles & books).
+Join us & the Ronald McDonald House team as we create a welcoming "home away from home" space for families with a loved one in a nearby hospital.
+Activities include sorting & shelving donations, packaging individual snacks & light cleaning of toys & books.
 Limited seating is available.
 Sign up to volunteer.

 Osher Lifelong Learning Institute at Vanderbilt logo